Romchik38/CheckoutCityDelivery/readme.md

 - it's a shipping method
 - activates when *city* field is filled
-- free shipping availible
+- free shipping available
-- Display Summury and Shipping boxes on checkout_cart_index
+- Display Summary and Shipping boxes on checkout_cart_index

 ## Вehavior modification